 - 1Divisor is recalculated when the following events happen. - i) Changes in the constituents - ii) Corporate action such as split, reverse split, paid-in capital increase.
 However, when the split or the reverse split is in a large scale, the price adjustment factor may also be adjusted.
-The divisor may not be changed so long as the adjusted price is unchanged before and after such split/reverse split.

-2 Calculation of the divisor change is as follows.
+The divisor may not be changed so long as the adjusted price is unchanged before and after such split/reverse split. - iii) Capping ratio application, revision, cancellation or raising the PAF to the planned value for a stock whose PAF was one-half of the planned value. - 2Calculation of the divisor change is as follows.